erik-edmonds/Flip/README.md

 We will commit between 20-40 hours per week.

 ### Ownership
-At the end of the trial, should we decide to part ways, Erik can decide to take the software with him or assign ownership to Flip Energy, Inc.
+At the end of the trial, should we decide to part ways, Erik can decide to take the software with him or assign ownership to Flip Energy, Inc., with no compensation.
+If we were to move forward together, Erik would assign ownership of the software to Flip Energy, Inc. in exchange for receiving shares in the company.